playmoweb/ComposeMultiDatePicker/README.md

 # MultiDatePicker

-A customizable date picker wich support single date picker and range date picker.
+A customizable date picker which support single date picker and range date picker.

 # Example